 Baptism

 The Sacrament of Baptism is the first of the seven sacraments.
-Most Catholics are baptized as infants and thus this Sacrament is “first”.
-If not an infant and the Sacrament is received later in life, it is the”first” in priority as well, since the reception of the other sacraments depends on it.
+Most Catholics are baptized as infants and thus this sacrament is “first”.
+If not an infant and the sacrament is received later in life, it is the “first” in priority as well, since the reception of the other sacraments depends on it.
 Baptism is the first of the three Sacraments of Initiation.
-The other two Sacraments of Initiation are the Sacrament of Confirmation and the Sacrament of First Holy Communion.
+The other two Sacraments of Initiation are Confirmation and First Holy Communion.
 Once baptized, one becomes a member of the Church.

-To inquire about the Sacrament of Baptism at St. Agnes Church, please contact:
+To inquire about the Sacrament of Baptism at St. Agnes Church, please contact the Parish Office: 519.885.4480

 A few more words on the Sacrament of Baptism from the Vatican website: